Geoalert/mapflow-docs-en/source/api/qgis_mapflow.rst

 ===============

 .. attention::
-    Mapflow can be used via `QGIS <https://www.qgis.org/>`_.
-You will need access to the data processing API that to use it (see :doc:`authorization to work with the Mapflow API <../userguides/mapflow_auth>`).
+    Mapflow can be used via QGIS.
+You need to autohorise :doc:`authorization to work with the Mapflow API <../userguides/mapflow_auth>` and get `API token <https://app.mapflow.ai/account/api>`_ to login.

-    In the `API tab <https://app.mapflow.ai/account/api>`_ of the profile settings is specified the area limit for processing provided to you (initially 25 km\ :sup:`2`) and the total area of ​​already completed processing.

 .. note::
       .. figure:: _static/github_logo.png